Celebrating World Breastfeeding Week: the Power of Kangaroo Mother Care

 SurePulse:

-SurePulse recognises the importance of Kangaroo Mother Care, including for those born preterm or low birthweight; Our vision is a world where baby-centred innovation transforms neonatal outcomes.
+SurePulse recognises the importance of Kangaroo Mother Care for increasing breast feeding rates, including for those born preterm or low birthweight; Our vision is a world where baby-centred innovation transforms neonatal outcomes.

 Wireless monitoring of the baby is believed likely to increase rates of KMC by making it easy for staff to facilitate KMC, and to improve the quality and duration of KMC delivered in terms of comfort, to reduce the need to disturb the baby to adjust sensors, and which subsequently will improve bonding of parent and baby (Bonner et al, 2017).
 This enhanced bonding of parent and baby will help breast milk production.